-7 Novels that Deal with the Reverberations of Trauma
+7 Novels About the Reverberations of Trauma

 Andrea Kleine, author of ‘Eden,’ on books that negotiate life after a traumatic event